magento/devdocs/guides/v2.1/cloud/requirements/cloud-requirements.md

 For Staging and Production environments, you use the Fastly CDN for Magento2 extension for CDN and caching services.
 See [Configure Fastly services]({{ page.baseurl }}/cloud/cdn/cloud-fastly.html#fastly-cdn-module-for-magento).

-For information about configuring the software versions to use in your implementation, see the documentation for the following {{ site.data.var.ece }} configuration files:
+For information about configuring the software versions to use in your implementation, see the following {{ site.data.var.ece }} configuration files:

 *	[`.magento.app.yaml`]({{ page.baseurl }}/cloud/project/project-conf-files_magento-app.html)
 *	[`routes.yaml`]({{ page.baseurl }}/cloud/project/project-conf-files_routes.html)